The Collapse of Denominational Education

 The provincial government passed legislation to create a uniform, publicly funded non-denominational school system and it assumed full responsibility for education in Newfoundland and Labrador.
 It also established larger school districts, reduced the number of schools operating in the province, and created parent advisory councils to allow the public to make a greater contribution to the education system.
 School boards became non-denominational and members were to be elected by the public instead of appointed by church.

 The Roman Catholic Church challenged school reform at both the Supreme Court of Newfoundland and the Newfoundland Court of Appeal, but court rulings invariably upheld the constitutionality of the revised Term 17.
-The province successfully adopted the non-denominational system at the start of the 1998-99 school year and it remains in effect to this day.
-In the wake of this reform, several religion-based private schools opened to accommodate families not in favour of the non-denominational system; these include Holy Cross Community School at St. Alban's and St. Bonaventure's College at St. John's.
+The province successfully adopted the non-denominational system at the start of the 1998-99 school year.
+In the wake of this reform, several religion-based private schools opened to accommodate families who favoured unidenominational schools; these included Holy Cross Community School at St. Alban's and St. Bonaventure's College at St. John's.